You are here

 Based on the 2010 U.S. Census, the City’s poverty rate is 24%.
 So, what does that mean?
 It means in 2017 that a one-person household with income less than $12,060 is living in poverty.

-One of the major goals of the Poverty to Progress initiative is to assist 50 families per year in the journey out of poverty.
+One of the major goals of the Poverty to Progress initiative is to assist families in the journey out of poverty.
 This is a massive community undertaking that will take everyone’s assistance to achieve.
-Mayor Joan Foster and Vice Mayor Treney Tweedy are leading the effort, but both have made it clear that this must be a community effort and cannot be achieved by government alone.
+Mayor Treney Tweedy is leading the effort and has made it clear that this must be a community effort and cannot be achieved by government alone.

 We hope you will consider joining them in learning more about how each of us may be able to be a member of the army of caring individuals that can help facilitate moving households from poverty to progress.